Hall of Fame Exit Polling

 MLB Attendance by Team

-A Google spreadsheet of attendance data for each team since 2001.
+A Google spreadsheet of attendance data for each team from 2001 through 2012.
 The spreadsheet also includes various measures of team quality and expectations to try to identify a relationship with attendance.
 Articles analyzing this data set: "Wins Don't Fill Seats—But the Marlins Will"; "Is High Attendance in Miami a Fish Story?"

 Runs Scored and Runs Allowed by Team

-A Google spreadsheet of every team's runs-scored and runs-allowed stats in the Wild Card era.
+A Google spreadsheet of every team's runs-scored and runs-allowed stats from 1995 through 2012.
 Winning percentage is also included to judge how offensive or pitching skill affects winning.
 Articles analyzing this data set: "Sorry, Slugger: Pitching Really Does Win Championships"

 Distances from MLB Parks to State Capitals